ToolJet/ToolJet/docs/docs/marketplace/plugins/jira.md

 #### Parameters:
 - **Query**: The search query in Jira Query Language (JQL) format.
-- **Session id**: The session ID of the user to find assignable users for.
 - **Account id**: The account ID of the user to find assignable users for.
 - **Project key**: The key of the project to find assignable users for.
 - **Issue key**: The key of the issue to find assignable users for.